ArenPapa/Project-2/README.md

 ## Problem definition

-The client is K.M. who is an ESS student from an international school in Karuizawa prefecture in Japan.
-He aims to grow roses for the event in the next school year of winter, which generally blooms in spring to early autumn in Karuizawa.
-In order to successfully bloom roses in winter, he decided to builde a greenhouse for the rose.
-To handle the greenhouse properly, he needs to know the best condition for rose to grow by analyzing the conditions both inside and outside the dorm to figure out best environment for its growth on campus precisely.
-In particular, he needs the data of how temperature, humidity, and air pressure affect it.
-Since he plans to conduct his research from spring to fall which is when roses grow, he requests the system to be durable and feasible in any weather in Karuizawa.
-He wants to visualize all data as well as the prediction of the conditions.
-Lastly, he requests the cost to be low because he is a student and wouldn’t be able to afford an expensive system.
+My client studies ESS at his international school and he is currently growing roses for the event in the next school year.
+He is facing three challenges:

+The first challenge is the rose generally blooms in spring but he needs to bloom roses in winter successfully.
+Initially, he decided to build a greenhouse for the roses, but the project failed due to the extreme weather in his town.
+Therefore, he needs to record temperature, humidity, and air pressure conditions both inside and outside the greenhouse to figure out the best environment for its growth on campus precisely.
+He is currently recording data on paper, which makes it difficult to keep track of them and it takes a week to do it by hand.

+The second challenge is he does not have an efficient way to visualize the humidity, temperature, and air pressure each minute to analyze data trends.
+He is currently writing a graph manually to analyze data trends.
+Recently, there was an incident where he miswrote the graph and he needed to do it from the beginning.
+Additionally, he prefers smoother graphs over raw ones and wants the ability to predict data trends for the next 12 hours using both linear and quadratic models.
+As an analysis for the project, he wants a poster with the visualized data and advices on how to cultivate roses along with the process of this system development.

+The third challenge is he moves between many campuses and requires multiple ways of accessing data, which is currently difficult on paper.
+He did not want to use existing online commercial services because he did not want to disclose private humidity and temperature information online and current online services are not user-friendly.
+To solve these challenges, we propose a solution to the client.

 ## Proposed Solution
 Considering the client requirements an adequate solution includes a low cost sensing device for humidity, temperature, atmospheric pressure and a custom data script that processes and analyzes the samples acquired.
 For a low cost sensing device an adequate alternative is the DHT11 sensor[^1] which is offered online for less than 5 USD and provides adequate precision and range for the client requirements (Temperature Range: 0°C to 50°C, Humidity Range: 20% to 90%).
 Similar devices such as the DHT22, AHT20 or the AM2301B [^2] have higher specifications, however the DHT11 uses a simple serial communication (SPI) rather than more elaborated protocols such as the I2C used by the alternatives.
 For the range, precision and accuracy required in this application the DHT11 provides the best compromise.
 Connecting the DHT11 sensor to a computer requires a device that provides a Serial Port communication.
 A cheap and often used alternative for prototyping is the Raspberry Pi [^3].
 "The Raspberry Pi is a very cheap computer that runs Linux, but it also provides a set of GPIO (general purpose input/output) pins, allowing you to control electronic components for physical computing and explore the Internet of Things (IoT).  "[^4].
 In addition to the low cost of the Raspberry Pi (> 35USD), this device is programmable and expandable[^1].
 I considered alternatives such as different versions of the Pi 400 but their size and price make them a less adequate solution.